To learn from Aboriginal and Torres Strait Islander people about their experiences with health care for chronic and end-stage kidney disease.

 Darwin recently hosted the 53rd Annual Scientific Meeting of the Australia and New Zealand Society of Nephrology.
-The local organizing committee, including Dr Lawton, Dr Majoni and Dr Hughes promoted the opportunity for Australian and New Zealand nephrologists to learn from patients.
+The local organising committee, including Dr Paul Lawton, Dr William Majoni and Dr Jaqui Hughes promoted the opportunity for Australian and New Zealand nephrologists to learn from patients.
 This Inaugural Patients Voices Meeting promoted key issues for patients in Northern Australia.
-Eighty two delegates participated in the meeting, including 60% working in the nephrology health care industry.
+Eighty-two delegates participated in the meeting, and 60 per cent worked in the nephrology health care industry.

 Implications for policy and practice: